SvipRepetitionCounting/TransRAC/README.md

 Secondly, you should modify [train.py](https://github.com/SvipRepetitionCounting/TransRAC/blob/main/training/train.py) to your config.

 *Tips*: The data form can be .mp4 or .npz.
 We recommend to use .npz data because it is faster.
 We will upload the preprocessed data(.npz) soon.
-You can also use [video2npz](https://github.com/SvipRepetitionCounting/TransRAC/blob/main/tools/video2npz.py) to transform them by your self.
+You can also refer to [video2npz](https://github.com/SvipRepetitionCounting/TransRAC/blob/main/tools/video2npz.py) to transform them by yourself.

 We will upload the TransRAC trained model soon which may help you to reproduce our paper.
 ### Train